pkesist/buildpal/Documentation/index.rst

 * **Remote preprocessing**
     BuildPal does not preprocess headers on the local machine.
     Headers used by a source file are collected and transfered to the slave [#f1]_ .
-These headers will be reused for subsequent compilations.
+These headers will be reused by the slave machines for subsequent compilations.

 * **PCH support**
     BuildPal supports precompiled headers.
-Precompiled headers are created locally, on the client machine and are transferred on-demand to specific slave nodes.
+Precompiled headers are created locally, on the client machine and are transferred on-demand to slaves.

 * **Self-balancing**
     BuildPal tries to balance the work between the nodes appropriately by